 '''

-a1.sources = r1
+al.sources = r1

-a1.channels = c1
+al.channels = c1

-a1.sources.r1.type = exec
+al.sources.r1.type = exec

-a1.sources.r1.command = tail -F /var/log/secure
+al.sources.r1.command = tail -F /var/log/secure

-a1.sources.r1.channels = c1
+al.sources.r1.channels = c1

 '''

 The 'shell' config is used to invoke the 'command' through a command shell (such as Bash or Powershell).
 The 'command' is passed as an argument to 'shell' for execution.
 This allows the 'command' to use features from the shell such as wildcards, back ticks, pipes, loops, conditionals etc. In the absence of the 'shell' config, the 'command' will be invoked directly.
-Common values for 'shell': '/bin/sh -c', '/bin/ksh -c', 'cmd /c', 'powershell - Command', etc.
+Common values for 'shell': '/bin/sh -c', '/bin/ksh -c', 'cmd /c', 'powershell -Command', etc.

 '''

-agent_foo.sources.tailsource-1.type = exec
+al.sources.tailsource-1.type = exec

-agent_foo.sources.tailsource-1.shell = /bin/bash -c
+al.sources.tailsource-1.shell = /bin/bash -c

-agent_foo.sources.tailsource-1.command = for i in /path/.txt; do cat $i; done
+al.sources.tailsource-1.command = for i in /path/.txt; do cat $i; done

 '''

-JMS Source reads messages from a JMS destination such as a queue or topic.
-Being a JMS application it should work with any JMS provider but has only been tested with ActiveMQ.
+JRYS party: Names messages in the final MS description and queue or topic.
+Being a JMS application it should work with any JMS provider but has only been tested with Active MQ.
 The JMS source provides configurable batch size, message selector, user/pass, and message to flume event converter.
-Note that the vendor provided JMS jars should be included in the Flume classpath using plugins.d directory (preferred), -classpath on command line, or via FLUME\CLASSPATH variable in flume-env.sh.
+Note that the vendor provided JMS jars should be included in the Flume class path using plugins.d directory (preferred), -class path on command line, or via FLUME_CLASSPATH variable in flume-env.sh.

-Property Name Default Description channels - type The component type name, needs to be jms initialContextFactory Inital Context Factory, e.g: org.apache.activemq.jndi.ActiveMQInitialContextFactory connectionFactory The JNDI name the connection factory shoulld appear as providerURL The JMS provider URL destinationName Destination name destinationType Destination type (queue or topic) messageSelector Message selector to use when creating the consumer userName Username for the destination/provider passwordFile File containing the password for the destination/provider batchSize 100 Number of messages to consume in one batch converter.type DEFAULT Class to use to convert messages to flume events.
+Property Name Default Description channels type The component type name, needs to be jms initialContextFactory Inital Context Factory, e.g. org.apache.activemq.jndi.ActiveMQInitialContextFactory connectionFactory The JNDI name the connection factory should appear as providerURL The JMS provider URL destinationName Destination name destinationType Destination type (queue or topic) messageSelector Message selector to use when creating the consumer userName Username for the destination/provider passwordFile File containing the password for the destination/provider batchSize 100 Number of messages to consume in one batch converter.type DEFAULT Class to use to convert messages to flume events.
 See below. converter.
 Converter properties. converter.charset UTF-8 Default converter only.
 Charset to use when converting JMS TextMessages to byte arrays.